 What is the spleen?

-Splenic marginal zone lymphoma (splenic MZL) is rare.
+Splenic MZL is rare.
 It accounts for fewer than 2 in every 100 cases of non-Hodgkin lymphoma.
 Splenic MZL can affect people of any age but it is most common in people in their 60s.

 In most cases, it is not known what causes splenic MZL.
 It is more common in people who have been infected with hepatitis C virus and some autoimmune conditions.
 However, the vast majority of people who have had hepatitis C or autoimmune conditions do not go on to develop lymphoma.

-Splenic MZL might not cause any symptoms at all but your doctor might notice that your spleen is bigger than it should be, or find abnormal cells when you have a blood test done for another reason.
+Splenic MZL might not cause any symptoms at all but your doctor might notice that your spleen is bigger than it should be during a routine examination, or find abnormal cells when you have a blood test done for another reason.

 In most people, splenic MZL causes enlargement of your spleen.
 This is called ‘splenomegaly’.
-Your doctor might notice it when they are examining your tummy (abdomen) during a routine examination.
 If your spleen becomes very big, you might feel full very quickly when you eat, or get pain or discomfort behind your ribs.

 It is important to note that most people with an enlarged spleen do not have lymphoma.
 The NHS has more information on problems affecting the spleen.